• Courses

 Why would you need to use the Click Element variable at all?

-Since you already know that Click Element variable returns an object, with which a user interacted (e.g. clicked element, displayed element or submitted form), it’s time to take the next step.
+Since you already know that the Click Element variable returns an object, with which a user interacted (e.g. clicked element, displayed element or submitted form), it’s time to take the next step.
 So where is this variable useful?
 When you need to work with an actual element.

 The most popular use case is “together with CSS Selectors”.
 If you want to track, say, clicks of particular website elements but none of them have unique IDs, CSS Selectors might be a solution.

-“CSS ….what?”, you might ask.
+“CSS ….what?” you might ask.
 CSS Selectors are patterns that allow you to select any elements on a page.
 For example, if you wanted to track clicks only of those elements that have the class “white-button” but also belong to the red sidebar widget of your website, the regular Click Classes variable would not work.

-However, if you combine Click Element variable together with a Matches CSS Selector operator, that would be possible.
+However, if you combine the Click Element variable together with a Matches CSS Selector operator, that would be possible.

 If you are just starting with Google Tag Manager and you have never heard of CSS Selectors before, I think that this topic might be a bit too difficult for you right now.
-There are many other things for you to learn first like:
+There are many other things for you to learn first, like:

 • GTM Click Tracking